 The whale tails are an art installation called Reverence, created by Jim Sardonis, an artist known for his animal sculptures.
 He created the work in 1989 out of 36 tons of black granite for a conference center project that never got completed.
 And what do you do with extraneous objects?
 You throw them to the side of the highway, of course.

 At the back of this park is a small overgrown meadow of sorts with a slight path.
-Take that path past a tiny baseball field right up to the whale tales.
-You might feel like you’re trespassing, but you’re really not as the piece, according to me, is open to the public.
-And that’s exactly what you should tell any police officers that show up, at the very least to help spread word-of-mouth about O.T.I.S.
+Take that path past a tiny baseball field right up to the 13-foot-tall whale stems.
+You will get honked at from the highway, but it'll be jealousy honks.

 While you’re in the business park, you might as well see Sarodonis’ other piece on the property, a granite bench-fountain combo in the shape of a spiral ammonite, the shell of a large, extinct mollusk.
-It can be found in one of the grassy area of the parking lot among the earlier mentioned stone spheres.
-I didn’t find about this piece until I got back from the area, though, so I can’t vouch for anything other than my lack of preparation.
+It's in one of the grassy areas of the parking lot among the earlier mentioned stone spheres.
+I didn’t find out about this piece until I returned from my jaunt, though, so I can’t vouch for anything other than my lack of preparation.

 Strangely enough, Reverence isn’t Burlington’s only connection to these large fish-mammals.
-You can continue inanimate whale watching at the University of Vermont’s Perkins Geology Museum in Burlington.
-The museum has on display Charlotte, a fossilized beluga whale skeleton actually unearthed near the city in the late 1800s and left over from the days when Vermont wasn’t so much a tourist destination as it was the bottom of a sea.
-Again, I haven’t seen it yet, so if Schrodinger’s right, it doesn’t exist for me yet.
+You can continue inanimate whale watching at the University of Vermont’s Perkins Geology Museum.
+The museum has on display Charlotte, a fossilized beluga whale skeleton unearthed near the city in the late 1800s and left over from the days when Vermont wasn’t so much a tourist destination as it was the bottom of a sea.

-Fortunately for us in the Holocene Age, Burlington is a tourist destination these days.
-And well worth visiting for reasons you won’t always find in highway rest stop brochures.
+Fortunately for us in the Holocene Age, Burlington is a tourist destination instead of a sea and well worth visiting for reasons you won’t always find in highway rest stop brochures.
 With its metal monkeys, driftwood dinosaurs, and stone cetaceans, Burlington is definitely one odd safari.